shomma1/umipochi/README.md

 Data processing scripts for UMI-POCHI.

-## extract eDNA data as CSV from JSON database.
+## Extract eDNA data as CSV from JSON database.

 UMI-POCHI provides the function to get the eDNA data as CSV.
 However, the function to acquire data from multiple survey points has not yet been implemented.